Clifton in Spartanburg County, South Carolina — The American South (South Atlantic)

 Quinton E. Sproles

 Location.
 34° 59.254′ N, 81° 49.243′ W. Marker is in Clifton, South Carolina, in Spartanburg County.
-Marker is on Hawk Hill Road 0.1 miles south of Cowpens-Clifton Road, on the right when traveling south.
+Marker is on Hawk Hill Road, 0.1 miles south of Cowpens-Clifton Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 551 Hawk Hill Road, Clifton SC 29324, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
-Clifton Baptist Church / First Baptist Church (a few steps from this marker); The Pacolet River Flood of 1903 (approx. 0.8 miles away); Cowpens Depot (approx. 2.1 miles away); Cowpens Veterans Memorial (approx. 2.2 miles away); First Baptist Church, Cowpens (approx. 2.3 miles away); Early Iron Works (approx. 3.2 miles away); Welcome to Glendale Shoals (approx. 3.3 miles away); Pacolet River Heritage Preserve (approx. 4.6 miles away); Camp Croft (approx. 5 miles away); Marian Anderson (approx. 5.9 miles away).
+Clifton Baptist Church / First Baptist Church (a few steps from this marker); The Pacolet River Flood of 1903 (approx. 0.8 miles away); Cowpens Depot (approx. 2.1 miles away); Cowpens Veterans Memorial (approx. 2.2 miles away); First Baptist Church, Cowpens (approx. Welcome to Glendale Shoals (approx. 3.3 miles away); Pacolet River Heritage Preserve (approx. 4.6 miles away); Camp Croft (approx. 5 miles away); Marian Anderson (approx. 5.9 miles away); Converse Heights (approx. 5.9 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 30, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
-This page has been viewed 607 times since then and 21 times this year.
+This page was last revised on January 28, 2021.
+It was originally submitted on October 30, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
+This page has been viewed 722 times since then and 5 times this year.
 Last updated on October 30, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
 Photos: 1, 2, 3. submitted on October 26, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
 4. submitted on November 3, 2009, by Brian Scott of Anderson, South Carolina. • Kevin W. was the editor who published this page.